 Company complains they hadn't received information requests from their bank

-Company B's bank wrote to them saying that it would be conducting an internal review of their current account.
-Two weeks later, the bank wrote again asking that they provide certain information.
+Company B’s bank wrote to them saying that it would be conducting an internal review of their current account.
+2 weeks later, the bank wrote again asking that they provide certain information.
 The bank said that this information should be provided within 90 days to avoid account closure.

 Company B contacted the bank the next day and said that it had never received the information requests.
 The bank unblocked the account and asked that they provide the information within the next 30 days.

 However, the bank closed the account at the end of the 30 days, stating that it still had not received the requested information.

 Company B complained to us.
 They said that they had provided the information within the specified timeframe.
 They were also unhappy with the length of time it took the bank to return their balance.

 We said that the bank was entitled to carry out its internal review.
 It gave adequate time to Company B to provide the information.
 Though Company B said that it did not receive the initial requests, we found that there was sufficient evidence demonstrating that it ought to have received them.
 We also believed the bank had acted fairly in agreeing to provide additional time to Company B. Finally, though Company B said that it had provided all the requested information, we found that it had only partially complied with the request.

 With regard to the period to return their funds, we noticed that there was a small delay.
 However, the bank had acknowledged this and paid interest up to the date of payment together with £200 for the inconvenience caused to the business.
 We concluded that this was a fair outcome.

 Most bank transactions are completed successfully but sometimes things go wrong, and you may dispute having made or authorised a transaction.
 If you can't settle the matter directly with your bank, we can take an independent look.